Arcadia-Science/2024-ProteinCartography-dCK-validation/README.md

     ```
 - **input_files**
   - Two input files used by `calculate_centroid.py`, `run_elbow_method.py`, and `run_k_means_clustering.py`:
-    - These files are produced by the ProteinCartography pipeline and can also be found in the [Zenodo repository](https://doi.org/10.5281/zenodo.11288250).
+    - These files are produced by the ProteinCartography pipeline and can also be found in this [Zenodo repository](https://doi.org/10.5281/zenodo.11288250).
     - `all_by_all_tmscore_pivoted.tsv`
     - `leiden_features.tsv`